EMF & ELF Health Risks: Get The Facts

 Earth's magnetic field, also known as the geomagnetic field, is the magnetic field that extends from the Earth's interior out into space, where it meets the solar wind, a stream of charged particles emanating from the Sun.

 The magnitude of this magnetic field at the Earth's surface measures from 25 to 65 microteslas (0.25 to 0.65 gauss).
-Therefore the entire Earth’s surface measures from 250 to 650 milliGauss!
+Therefore, the Earth’s entire surface measures from 250 to 650 milliGauss!
 By simply being alive, you are automatically exposed to at least that amount every moment of every day, just like every human on Earth who has ever lived!
+Thus, EMF exposure danger is actually very low as we are all subjected to low levels of EMF daily.

 Electromagnetic fields at home